ABOUT OUR PROGRAM

 The Children's Liturgy of the Word (or CLOW) is a liturgical program for children between the ages of 3 and 7.
 This program is geared towards children who have not yet received their First Communion.
 (Older children who have already received Eucharist must participate fully in the Mass)

-The Children's Liturgy of the Word occurs within the context of the Sunday 10:30 AM Mass, and the entire Sunday segment lasts all of about 15 minutes.
+The Children's Liturgy of the Word occurs during the Sunday 10:30 AM Mass, and the entire Sunday segment lasts all of about 15 minutes.
 Children are invited by the priest out of their pews after the Opening Prayer and are greeted by a team of adult volunteer catechists who process them to the Church Hall.
 There, the team of dedicated volunteers use stories and activities to teach the Sunday Gospels.
 Young children are given the opportunity to hear the same scripture readings that their parents hear in church, but in an easier, more child-friendly manner.
 The children are returned to their parents typically after the homily.

 CLOW is always in need of volunteers who -- when placed on a rotating schedule -- need only attend to the program once a month.